 ii.
-State any in-house training and external courses attended by Directors and Senior Management for the past three (3) years: (updated pursuant to the SEC Form 17-C dated August 7, 2014 filed by the Company)
+State any in-house training and external courses attended by Directors and Senior Management for the past three (3) years:

 (1) Directors

 • Ramon S. Ang

 - October 2013 Conflicts of Interests and Board Evaluation Seminar conducted by The Hong Kong Institute of Directors in Mandaluyong City - September 2012 Directors Training: Role of Company Director and Regulatory Framework and Board Practices Overview of Risk Management by The Hong Kong Institute of Directors held in Mandaluyong City - July 2012 Mandatory Accreditation Programme for Directors of Public Listed Companies by Bursatra Sdn.
 Bhd. held in Kuala Lumpur, Malaysia